Jim Green (Canadian politician): Career

 Early in his career, Green worked as a longshoreman and a taxicab driver.

-Green was an advocate for the city's Downtown Eastside and led the development of many housing projects, including the experimental Woodward's building redevelopment designed by architect Gregory Henriquez He was a development consultant for developers and non-profit community groups.
+Green was an advocate for the city's Downtown Eastside and led the development of many social housing projects, including the experimental Woodward's Building redevelopment designed by architect Gregory Henriquez He was a development consultant for developers and non-profit community groups.
 In 2009 he left his role as CEO of the Misty Isles Economic Development Society to take a position working with Millennium Developments Ltd. on the 2010 Olympic Village development in Vancouver.

 Green taught opera and architecture at the University of British Columbia and Anthropology at Simon Fraser University, and co-founded the University of British Columbia Urban Field School.
 Green was the 1996 recipient of UBC's Great Trekker Award, given by the students to an alumnus who has achieved distinction in their career.
 Green was chair of Four Corners Community Savings, which was closed by the Gordon Campbell led BC Government.
 He served on the board of the Federation of Canadian Municipalities.

 Green co-founded the Portland Hotel Society which operates Insite, the first legal safe injection site in North America.

 Political career

 In 2002 he was elected to Vancouver City Council as a member of the Coalition of Progressive Electors (COPE), and subsequently, with mayor Larry Campbell, councillor Raymond Louie, and councillor Tim Stevenson left to form a new party, Vision Vancouver.
 Under the Vision Vancouver banner, he unsuccessfully ran for mayor in 2005, losing to Sam Sullivan by 3,747 votes.
 Some blamed voter confusion for his loss, as there was an unknown candidate named "James Green" who received 4,273 votes.

 It was the second time Green had run for mayor unsuccessfully, having been beaten as a member of COPE by then-NPA mayor Gordon Campbell in 1990.
 Six years later, Green again faced Campbell, this time in the 1996 provincial election for the MLA seat in Vancouver-Point Grey.
 Green, a New Democrat, was defeated by BC Liberal leader and future premier Gordon Campbell 12,637 to 11,074.

-In 2008 Green supported Gregor Robertson in his successful run for mayor of Vancouver.
+In 2008, Green supported Gregor Robertson in his successful run for mayor of Vancouver.

 Death

-In February 2012, his family released a brief statement saying he had suffered a serious recurrence of the lung cancer he had previously battled.
-At 06:15 PST on February 28, 2012, Green died following his battle with lung cancer.
+In February 2012, his family released a brief statement saying he had suffered a serious recurrence of the lung cancer.
+At 06:15 PST on February 28, 2012, Green died of his illness.